THE

 Understanding APR: Full Form and Meaning

-While reviewing your monthly Credit Card Statement, you will come across the term APR.
+While reviewing your monthly Credit Card Statement, you will come across a term called APR.
 The full form of APR is Annual Percentage Rate.
-APR signifies the total annual cost of borrowing on your Credit Card, expressed as a percentage.
-It usually includes both interest rates and additional fees.
-APR is applicable not only when you carry a balance but also for different transactions like cash advances and late payments, which often come with higher rates.
+It refers to the annualised % rate of interest that is to be paid by customers on unpaid dues on their Credit Card.
 Understanding APR and its impact can help you manage your finances better and ensure responsible Credit Card usage.

 What is a good APR for a Credit Card?

-A good APR for a Credit Card is lower than the average market rate, which can vary depending on overall market conditions and your creditworthiness.
-An APR between 10% and 15% is considered good.
-Credit Card companies assess your Credit Score to determine your APR, hence, maintaining a high Credit Score can help secure a lower rate.
-Cards with an APR of around 9.99% are excellent, while those with around 14.99% are still favourable.
-Since many Cards have variable APR linked to the Government Prime Rate, your interest rate may fluctuate based on how Prime Rate changes.
+A good APR is one that is lower than the average market rate, which can vary depending on overall market conditions and your creditworthiness.
+An APR between 40% and 50% is considered good.
+Credit Card companies assess your credit score to determine your APR; hence, maintaining a high credit score can help secure a lower APR.
+Since many Cards have variable APR linked to the Prime Rate, your interest rate may fluctuate based on how the Prime Rate changes.

 Different Types of Annual Percentage Rate